Let’s escape to Ischia!

 by Andira Vitale

 Do you want peace in an Italian nostalgic atmosphere?
-Then we escape to Ischia, which is chosen as the most beautiful of the islands… Ischia, a quiet idyllic island, welcomes those who come to the island with its Italian beauty, spirit and hospitality like a true friend.
+Then we escape to Ischia, which is chosen as the most beautiful of the islands… Ischia, a quiet and idyllic island, welcomes those who come to the island with its Italian beauty, spirit, and hospitality, like a true friend.

 The famous travel magazine Travel + Leisure has determined the 25 most beautiful islands of 2022 in line with the opinions of its readers this year.
 Shining as one of the pearls of the Gulf of Naples in the south of Italy, this lovely island has even surpassed the Maldives, Bali and Greek islands in terms of beauty and charm.
 You ask why?
 Its picturesque landscapes, hot springs and pristine beaches, including the famous Maronti, enchant its visitors.
 Almost all of them described the people of Ischia as “very kind and helpful”.

-Ischia, a quiet idyllic island in the Tyrrhenian Sea, is an hour’s ferry ride from Naples.
+Ischia, a quiet, idyllic island in the Tyrrhenian Sea, is an hour’s ferry ride from Naples.
 We arrive at the marina, the city’s heart, following the view of the Bay of Naples.
-From the moment we get off the ferry, a heartwarming Italian beauty, spirit and hospitality welcomes us.
+From the moment we disembark from the ferry, a heartwarming Italian beauty, spirit, and hospitality welcome us.
 We are fascinated by the colours, smells and lights reflecting from the sea to the island.
-This warmth is accompanied by nostalgic images describing the Italy of the past: those who pass in front of us with the baby on the Vespa, strapped to their back; laundry hanging on ropes; grandmothers chatting outside the doors; pasta made on long tables; religious street parades; nostalgic church weddings… Narrow streets, bougainvillea, sunsets… Plus tuff rocks and thermal waters… As an island classic, the landscape and traditions vary from town to town, but the same kindness and sincerity welcomes us everywhere…
+Nostalgic images of Italy’s past accompany this warmth: those who pass by with a baby on the Vespa, strapped to their back; laundry hanging on ropes; grandmothers chatting outside the doors; pasta being made on long tables; religious street parades; and nostalgic Church weddings… Narrow streets, bougainvillaea, sunsets… Plus rugged rocks and thermal waters… As an island classic, the landscape and traditions vary from town to town, but the same kindness and sincerity welcome us everywhere…

-Lacco Ameno with its beautiful marina and Forio with its picturesque old town are among the most fascinating cities.
-Located in the north, Casamicciola Terme stands out with the largest number of hot springs.
-Ischia Porto is the center of hustle and bustle, and the nearby Ischia Ponte gives an old world feel.
+Lacco Ameno, with its stunning marina, and Forio, with its charming old town, are among the most fascinating towns.
+Located in the north, Casamicciola Terme is distinguished by its largest number of hot springs.
+Ischia Porto is the centre of hustle and bustle, and the nearby Ischia Ponte offers an old-world feel.

 Ischia Ponte village

 We spend our first day on the island between Ischia Ponte and Aragon Castle.
 Our first stop is the fishing village of Ischia Ponte, also known as Borgo di Celsa due to the presence of mulberry trees.
 This is one of the most characteristic places on the island of Ischia.
-After the pirate raids ended at the end of the 18th century, this village also started to develop and became one of the richest areas of the island.
-We see the traces of this richness in the streets where low and elegant houses are lined and there are many magnificent buildings.
+After the pirate raids ended at the end of the 18th century, the village also began to develop and became one of the wealthiest areas on the island.
+We see the traces of this richness in the streets where low and elegant houses are lined, and there are many magnificent buildings.
 Located a few steps from the port, this village is a place to be experienced at any time of the day, but especially in the morning.
-The slow life of the ancient village begins with the arrival of fishing boats in the early morning, with busy ladies trying to buy bread from the old Boccia bakery, with voices chasing each other.
-Religious festivals contribute to this activity, as well as those who go to the Cathedral of the Holy Spirit to pray to San Giovan Giuseppe della Croce, the patron saint of the whole island.
+The slow life of the ancient town begins with the arrival of fishing boats in the early morning, as busy ladies try to buy bread from the old Boccia bakery, with voices echoing through the streets.
+Religious festivals contribute to this activity, as do those who visit the Cathedral of the Holy Spirit to pray to San Giuseppe della Croce, the patron saint of the entire island.

 The midday bells herald the time for this community of art and tradition.
 This is a place where the paintings of Mario Mazzella, one of the most famous painters of the island and uniquely represented in the world by the master, are exhibited.
 The artist’s son, Luca, is always ready to tell his father’s story and welcomes his visitors.